OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationassignment_post_resources.md

 # Create educationAssignmentResource

 Create an assignment resource.
-Assignment resource is a wrapper around the resource that the teacher wants to add to the assignment with the "distributeForStudentWork" flag which indicates whether this resource should be automatically copied to each student's submission during the assignment process.
+The **Assignment** resource is a wrapper around the resource that the teacher wants to add to the assignment with the "distributeForStudentWork" flag which indicates whether this resource should be automatically copied to each student's submission during the assignment process.
 Items which indicate distribution will be the basis for work that each student should modify to complete the assignment.
 The resource itself has an @odata.type to indicate which type of resource is being created.
 Note that file based resources must first be uploaded to the assignments "resourceFolder"

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).